 If you are really struggling to overcome culture shock, you may be experiencing something more serious.
 Feelings of depression, overwhelming homesickness, or engaging in risky behaviors such as alcohol or drug abuse are signs that it is time to reach out for help.
 Your Shorelight student advisors, international student services departments, peer mentors, and campus mental health workers are all here to get you through what you are feeling.

-Schedule an appointment to go and speak with an advisor you trust.
+Schedule an appointment to go and speak with an advisor you trust to help you understand what it’s like studying in the US, what to expect when you land, what is culture shock, or any other clarifications related to your bachelor’s degree or masters qualification.
 Sometimes just having someone to talk to can make a world of difference.

 Remember, for the vast majority of international students, culture shock is normal and you will adjust.
 Keep an open mind, try new things, and your culture shock will pass, just like it has for thousands of other students like you.